 Search OG Publication Date or Registration Date (Search OG) Form

 This is the fifth and last option that is available in the TESS database.
 This option searches the Official Gazette for marks published or registered on a particular date.

 Fig: Official Gazette Search Form

-To sum everything up we can say that the TESS database is one of the most preferred trademark search databases used by trademark searchers.
+Finally, the USPTO trademark search databases used by trademark searchers is the most preferred database.
 However, executing a search in this database is not like a search engine search wherein keyword is the only limiting factor.
-Here we have plenty of parameters (assignment date, attorney of record, Affidavits, Assignment Recorded, Attorney of Record, Basic Index (Combined MP + PM + MN), Coordinated Class, Cancellation Date) and many, many more that can be a limiting factor for your search.
+Thus, there are various parameters (assignment date, attorney of record, Affidavits, Assignment Recorded, Attorney of Record, Basic Index (Combined MP + PM + MN), Coordinated Class, Cancellation Date) and others that can be a limiting factor for your search.

 Furthermore, we also need to understand the patent regulatory regime of that particular geographical location.
 Since each database is built keeping in mind the regulatory norms of that particular jurisdiction the algorithm for each varies.
 For example, TESS database have different algorithm while EUROPA (Trademark database for European Union) may have a different algorithm and hence search should be designed accordingly.